JuliaGizmos/Interact.jl/docs/src/index.md

 To understand how to use it go through the [Tutorial](@ref).
 The tutorial is also available [here](https://github.com/JuliaGizmos/Interact.jl/blob/master/doc/notebooks/tutorial.ipynb) as a Jupyter notebook.

-A list of available widget can be found at [API reference](@ref)

-InteractBase (together with [Vue](https://github.com/JuliaGizmos/Vue.jl) and [WebIO](https://github.com/JuliaGizmos/WebIO.jl)) provides the logic that allows the communication between Julia and Javascript and the organization of the widgets.
+[InteractBase](https://github.com/piever/InteractBase.jl), [Vue](https://github.com/JuliaGizmos/Vue.jl) and [WebIO](https://github.com/JuliaGizmos/WebIO.jl) provide the logic that allows the communication between Julia and Javascript and the organization of the widgets.

+## Overview

+Creating an app in Interact requires three ingredients:

+- [Observables](@ref): references that can listen to changes in other references
+- [Widgets](@ref): the graphical elements that make up the app
+- [Layout](@ref): tools to assemble together different widgets

+To get a quick overview of how these tools work together, go to [Tutorial](@ref).

 ## CSS frameworks